Here's what to do in Detroit this week

 Looking to mix things up this week?
-From a jazz concert to a photo workshop, here's a rundown of options to help you get out and about in the days ahead.
+From a bird walk to a barbecue festival, here are a few top options to help you get out and about in the days ahead.

-Hoodline offers data-driven analysis of local happenings and trends across cities.
-Links included in this article may earn Hoodline a commission on clicks and transactions

 From the event description: